NYAA: New York Academy of Art, Tribeca Historic District

 TriBeCa, New York City,Graduate Art School

-The New York Academy of Art, founded by Andy Warhol, is a Graduate Art School housed in an 1861 Landmarked loft building.
-The NYAA project represents a long collaboration between the NYAA’s and TRA studio, which started in 2001 when the 42,000 sq ft historical Italianate loft building, suffered a fire which destroyed approximately 50% of the interior.
+The NYAA, founded by Andy Warhol, is a Graduate Art School housed in a Landmarked loft building.
+The NYAA project represents the long collaboration between the NYAA’s and TRA studio, which started in 2001 when the historical loft building suffered a fire.

-The recently completed façade restoration, returned the appearance of the façade above the ground level to closely match what it was originally, while largely preserving original historic materials.
-The image of the pre-existing conditions shows the façade as it was prior to the renovation, the stone stained grey, cluttered by the fire escape, with a secretive1930s stucco and glass block storefront, which completely obliterated the column.
+The restoration, returned the building above the ground level to closely match what it was originally.
+The image of the pre-existing conditions shows the façade prior to the renovation, the stone stained grey, cluttered by the fire escape and a secretive stucco and glass block storefront.
 The only known historic photo shows the colonnade from the side, opening the possibility to the theory that there was no storefront at all, the limited being secured only by the rolling shutters whose original tracks could still be seen.

-The limited documentation, far from being a negative, was used to support the application at Landmarks, rather than reconstructing a typical recessed wood and glass storefront with transoms and bulkheads, the proposal consists of more imaginative, minimalistic solution characterized by very transparent projecting niches that exhibit the art offering it to the city, while completely freeing the original columns, leaving them visible from both the exterior and the interior.
-The display windows become doors, since they open the school to the passerby.
+The limited documentation was used to support the application at Landmarks, rather than reconstructing a typical recessed wood storefront, the design proposes a to free the portico by introducing transparent projecting niches that exhibit the art offering it to the city.
+The display windows become doors, opening the school to the passerby.

-The project demonstrates that Porticos and Storefronts, are more than thresholds: they are “in between” spaces, simultaneously the edge and the link, public and private, they convey the narrative of what they give access to and talk about the space beyond.
-The portico is essentially the school’s outdoor gallery and the interior cast classroom, it is also a stage, the official portrait background, the red-carpet entrance, the meeting place, the lunch lounge and the missing Quad.
-I t is the recognizable but also functional, element of the interior art gallery beyond.
+The project demonstrates that porticos and storefronts, are more than thresholds: simultaneously the edge and the link, public and private, they convey the narrative of what they give access to.
+The portico acts as the school’s outdoor gallery and the interior cast classroom, a stage, the Instagram background, the red-carpet entrance, the meeting place, the lunch lounge and the missing Quad.
 The public space and the private institution, the exterior and the interiors flow one into the other.

-The storefront design, part “reverse intervention”, part new reinterpretation of the historic cast-iron portico, completed the transformation of the NYAA from specialized trade school to a global institution and a visible participant in the Community and ignited the development of the Tribeca Art District.
+The storefront design is a “reverse intervention”, a new reinterpretation of the cast-iron portico, it completed the transformation of the NYAA from specialized trade school to a global institution and a visible participant in the Community and ignited the development of the Tribeca Art District.

-The Franklin Street loft building is a rare case of "reverse" reuse, one that brought the historic significance of the building back to its original use.
-The Academy, similarly to the Judd Foundation in Soho, offers the chance to visit the last single user loft building in Tribeca, whose historic significance is amplified by the fact that it is in essence used for light manufacturing, purpose for which these buildings were originally built.
+The loft building is a case of "reverse" reuse, one that brought the historic significance of the building back to its original use, offering the chance to visit the last single user loft building in Tribeca.

 The studio’s numerous projects in Downtown Manhattan have all played a spin off role in reinvigorating their respective neighborhoods and all have given back with overarching citywide importance, each intervention adding to a catalytic reaction at urban scale.